cfengine/design-center/howto/dc_api.md

 }
 ```

-Note the top-level key under `data` is the name of the repository, which is
+Note the top-level key under `data/list` is the name of the repository, which is
 always a local directory.

 The next one takes *terms* and lists all the sketches whose name satisfies the